 – Eve Ensler.

-Poetry as Transformation
+REFLECTIONS on Poetry as Transformation

 Years ago – this truly happened – 40,000 people filled the University of Minnesota football stadium to hear T.E.
 Eliot read his poetry.